Testing apps

 Configuring dataset parameters

 • Exempt misclassified documents — Excludes incorrectly classified documents from extraction accuracy calculations.
-If enabled, this option prevents skewed field-level accuracy calculations due to misclassified documents.
+This option prevents skewed field-level accuracy calculations due to misclassified documents.

 • Ignore whitespace — Disregards spaces, tabs, and line breaks when comparing values.